soer3n/yaho/docs/content/architecture/chart.md

 +++
 title = "Charts"
-chapter = true
+chapter = false
 weight = 20
 +++

-### Chart
+#### Chart

-> The chart resource represents the meta information of an helm chart.
-It's nearly similar to [helm chart.Metadata](https://github.com/helm/helm/blob/main/pkg/chart/metadata.go#L43-L80).
-Additional there are information about chart dependencies and the url for getting content for deploying a release.
+> The chart resource represents the specification for an helm chart.
+For every specified and valid version the controller will create or update  3 configmaps for chart templates, crds and default values.
+If enabled dependency chart resources will be also created or updated.
 See [here](https://github.com/soer3n/apps-operator/blob/master/apis/helm/v1alpha1/chart_types.go) for detailed information about the spec structure.

 {{< mermaid >}}
 %%{init:{"theme":"forest", "mirrorActors":"true", "sequence": {"showSequenceNumbers":false, "wrap": false,"useMaxWidth": true}}}%%